thondascully/a3t/README.md

 > **Solution**: Our platform uses an Eigencompute TEE as a secure vault to protect the user's private key while automatically executing copy-trades based on real-time whale alerts.

+## 📝 Demo Data Note

+This demo includes hardcoded example data in the activity logs and trading history to showcase what the system would display when market resolutions occur.
+Since no markets resolved during our development period, we populated the interface with realistic sample data to demonstrate the full user experience including trade executions, market resolutions, and profit/loss tracking.

 ## 🎯 Project Overview

 A3T is an automated Polymarket copy-trading agent that makes passive income by following whale alerts, with the critical difference that the user's private key is always secured inside an unstoppable Eigencompute TEE.